mk-fg/layered-yaml-attrdict-config/README.md

-layered-yaml-attrdict-config
+layered-yaml-attrdict-config (lya)
 --------------------

 YAML-based configuration module.

-A set of classes I've created over time to make configuration files readable and easy to use from the code.
+A set of classes I've created over time to make configuration files more readable and easier to use in the code.

 #### Basic syntax